jruydemir/recipes/sauces/tahini_sauce.md

 Notes
 =====

-Preferrably made a few hours ahead of time to allow flavors to mix and settle.
+Preferably made a few hours ahead of time to allow flavors to mix and settle.

 Great when served over [köfte](../entrees/kofte.md).